selindemirtuerk/BachelorThesis-PAB1_Task_with_biotrainer/README.md

 ## Code and Neural Networks

-This repository contains all the code developed for the thesis, as well as a link to the the raw results obtained and the trained and used models.
+This repository contains all the code developed for the thesis, as well as a link to the the raw results obtained and the trained and used neural networks.
 Following is the code not implemented by the author and the neural networks used are referenced.

 **Code:**